muoses13/SchoolBusPay/blueprint.md

 ### Current Plan

-*   The application is now running correctly.
-The next step is to improve the dashboard page.
+*   The application is now fully functional, with a dynamic "Recent Activity" feed on the dashboard.